Royal Melbourne Philharmonic: World Wars and Great Depression era

-During the first and second world war, two oratorios, Elijah and Messiah had always dominated the Philharmonic's concerts program.
+During the First and Second World Wars, two oratorios, Elijah and Messiah had always dominated the Philharmonic's concert program.
 The main reason for the Philharmonic to depend on the two oratorios was the high demand from the listeners during that time, which helped the Philharmonic in receiving financial income.
 There was a decline of appreciation toward large-choral societies during the outbreak of the second world war.
 During those times less singers joined the Philharmonic, particularly the men, and there were less regular concerts being performed by the Philharmonic.
 Eight conductors were appointed one after another during the second world war with the aim of gaining more attention from the audience yet the attempts were unsuccessful.